2.1 Policy Statement

 Paid vacation, sick and personal leave cannot be used to cover workers compensation time-off work.
-Accrual of paid time off and holiday pay are covered in the policy on workers compensation (see "Time Off Work: Workers Compensation / Accident Reporting").
+Accrual of paid time off and holiday pay are covered in the policy on workers compensation.

 An administrator with at least six (6) years of continuous full-time service at the University may be awarded a semester of summer sabbatical leave for the purpose of professional development, especially where the department can fulfill the administrator's regular duties during his/her absence.
 Sabbatical leave may also be granted if an administrator is invited to participate in an educational experience that will enhance his/her professional skills.
-The awarding of sabbatical leave may be with full, partial or no compensation depending upon circumstances, resources and the needs of the University.
-Approval of sabbatical leave shall be by the President of the University on a recommendation of the Executive Committee member responsible for the cost center.
+The sabbatical leave may be with full, partial or no compensation depending upon circumstances, resources and the needs of the University.
+Approval of sabbatical leave shall be by the President of the University on a recommendation of the Executive Committee member responsible for the department.

 2.13 Mission and Community Leave (Mission Benefits)

 The University provides a number of days for University sponsored and endorsed activities consistent with the University's Catholic, Jesuit, mission.
-These days are specified on the Campus Ministry website and in the Mission Benefits.
+These days are specified on the Campus Ministry website and in the Mission Benefits policy.

-- For Administrative employees, accrued days of vacation, sick and personal, as well as holidays, jury duty, bereavement and mission and community leave, will be paid at the employee's regular daily rate of pay.
+2.15.1 For Administrative employees, vacation, sick, and personal days, as well as holidays, jury duty, bereavement and mission and community leave, will be paid at the employee's regular per diem.

-- For Staff employees, accrued hours of vacation, sick and personal will be paid at the employee's regular hourly rate of pay.
-Holidays, jury duty, bereavement and mission and community leave will be paid at the employee's regularly scheduled hourly rate of pay multiplied by their regularly scheduled daily hours of work.
+2.15.2 For Staff employees, hours of vacation, sick, and personal will be paid at the employee's regular hourly rate of pay.
+Holidays, jury duty, bereavement and mission & community leave will be paid at the employee's regular per diem.

 This policy takes effect as of the date it is approved and posted on the Human Resource Website and does not include unpaid leave accrued prior to the date of approval.

-The Director of Human Resources has the authority to change, modify or approve exceptions to this policy at any time with or without notice and with the approval of the University President.
+The Director of Human Resources has the authority to change, modify or approve exceptions to this policy at any time with or without notice and with the approval of the University President or his designee.